 There is an old chain bridge still spanning the river, but no longer in use.
 Even so, as all perilous water or mountain crossings, it has Buddhist prayer flags flying from the top.

-Our tourist agenda through East Tibet… well, we have intentionally left it to hazard.
+Our tourist agenda through Tibet Kham… well, we have intentionally left it to hazard.
 Therefore surprises like the tower of Wori Township, rising on the left across the river at 35 km after Siguniangshan, are the more enjoyable.
 We’ll take a closer look.

 A board informs that the village was partly rebuilt after the earthquake.
 The recent works haven’t diminished its charm and there are touching signs of local spirit everywhere.
 From up the hill there’s a nice view of the cornfields stretched along the water.